EdvinRitz/metadata-ai/README.md

 Python script for generating metadata for Word documents using DeBERTaV3 through Huggingface.

-Run test.py in order to run the project.
+Run test.py with Python 3.12.1 (or newer) in order to run the project.

 # Citation
 If you use our project or this repository's contents in your research or project, please cite it as follows: